quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Encryption Level Changes

-At each change of encryption level in either direction, TLS signals QUIC, providing the new level and the encryption keys.
+At each change of encryption level in either direction, TLS provides QUIC with the new level and the encryption keys.
 These events are not asynchronous, they always occur immediately after TLS is provided with new handshake octets, or after TLS produces handshake octets.

 If 0-RTT is possible, it is ready after the client sends a TLS ClientHello message or the server receives that message.
 After providing a QUIC client with